space-sh/space/manuals/space.md

         Set caching level: 0 = off, 1 = on, 2 = regenerate cache.
         Default level: 1

-  * `-B` mode:
+  * `-B`:
-        Set to mode=1 to force to run modules in Bash.
+        Set to force to run modules using Bash.
 Normally Bash dependency depends on module script files ending in .bash instead of .sh.

   * `-Q`:
         Queries updates and general state of the Space.sh services.